acmiyaguchi/build-relengapi/relengapi/docs/deployment/alembic.rst

 Database migrations are handled through alembic through the command line tool ``relengapi alembic``.
 This tool is built based on Flask-Migrate_, and it's usage is roughly one to one.

+Manual management of the database without the relengapi tool can be done through alembic itself, by specifying the configuration file i.e. ``alembic -c relengapi/alembic/*/alembic.ini``.

 Command Reference
 -----------------

 ``relengapi alembic --help``
     Shows a list of available commands.

+``relengapi alembic DBNAME init``
+    Initializes migration support for the particular database.

 ``relengapi alebic DBNAME revision [--message MESSAGE] [--autogenerate] [--sql] [--head HEAD] [--splice] [--branch-label BRANCH_LABEL] [--version-path VERSION_PATH] [--rev-id REV_ID]``
     Creates an empty revision script.
 The script needs to be edited manually with the upgrade and